bixgomez/gicinema/wp-content/plugins/gicinema-plugin/README.md

 - Import action reads and decodes that transient, then:
   - Creates/updates Film posts; downloads posters if changed.
   - Normalizes and upserts screenings into the custom table.
-  - Syncs screenings into the ACF repeater so front‑end templates use the same canonical timestamps.
+  - Syncs screenings into the ACF repeater so front-end templates use the same canonical timestamps.
 - If the transient is missing/invalid, the importer automatically calls the updater first.

 ### Timezones and Uniqueness